 Contracts are divided into five types based on their enforcement/validity:

-Valid Contract – The valid contract definition says it is a contract which is enforceable by the law.
+The valid contract definition says it is a contract that is enforceable by the law.
 For a contract to be enforceable, it has to meet the requirements of section 10 of the Indian contracts Act 1872, which are:

 A lawful offer and acceptance must exist to form a valid contract.
 In section 2(a), the definition of an offer is specified.
 Section 2(b) states that after an offer is accepted, it becomes a promise.

 There is a lawful consideration to it, which is defined in section 2(d).
 Consideration is something to be given in return to the promisor and is the foundation of every contract.
 Without consideration, the contract does not exist.
 The consideration should not be immoral, unlawful, or against public policy.

 The Signing Parties Must be Competent, which is Defined as:

 They must be a major, i.e. 18 years or above.